aliihsaad/portfolio-showcase/README.md

 ## 🎨 Customization

 To add your own projects, simply edit `constants.ts`.
 The app automatically adapts the theme (Dark/Light) based on the `textColor` property defined for each project.

-## ⭐ Support This Project

-If you enjoyed this experience, starring the repository helps it grow and motivates further updates.